Beating Up The Rich

 In truth the state of the nation’s finances were well known by everybody.
 Any party seeking election knew exactly what they were taking on and as such the elected government should be able to stand behind their policies, not hide behind a lie.

-The claim that these cuts weren’t expected and are just the result of not knowing that our finances were in a mess is frankly insulting because it is so easily shown to be false.
+The claim that these cuts weren’t expected and are just the result of not realising that our economy is weak, is frankly insulting because it is so easily shown to be false.
 The current government will no doubt have more, as yet, unidentified cuts ahead.
 If they have even the tiniest amount of respect for their electorate then they will learn to be accountable for their policies.
 If they think their electorate is a bunch of idiots then we have this excuse to look forward to for the next four and a half years.

 This all sounds hugely depressing but I assure you – it’s not all bad.
 Somewhere, wherever it may be, we have a clean car park.